usrnatc/nc_fume/README.md

 - FUME does not decode payloads and does not test signatures.
 - A file must be 16 bytes or larger.
 - The `SYSTEM ID AND COMPONENT ID` table has 64 rows.
 FUME tells you how many packets did not go into the table.
 Note that pairs with no correct packet also use rows.
 - The `MESSAGE IDS THAT ARE NOT IN THE TABLE` list has 16 rows.
-FUME does not list more message IDs than that.
+FUME does not list more message IDs than that, unless `--bad=` has been provided.
-- FUME does not calculate the number of lost packets from the sequence field.
 - FUME does not read subdirectories.